exercism/x86-64-assembly/reference/list-of-concepts.md

 ## Introductory Topics

-### General-Purpose Registers
+### Basics

+- comments
+- constants (EQU)
 - what is a register
-- accessing 8-bit, 16-bit, 32-bit and 64-bit portion of a register
+- what is an instruction
-- general layout of an instruction (INST DEST, SRC)
+- general layout of an instruction (INSTRUCTION DEST, SRC)
-- callee-saved and caller-saved registers

-### Functions

-- section .text
-- extern and global
+- some sample instructions (MOV, ADD, SUB)
+- general structure of a function
 - calling and returning (CALL and RET)
-- calling conventions (registers)

-### Integers

-- binary representation
-- signedness, sign extension (MOVZX, MOVSX, CDQ, CQO) and negation (NEG)
-- common arithmetic instructions (ADD, SUB, MUL/IMUL, DIV/IDIV)
-- bitwise instructions (NOT, OR, XOR, AND, SHR/SAR, SHL)

-### Conditionals/Loops

-- most common flags in rFLAGs (CF, PF, ZF, SF, DF, OF)
-- comparison instructions (CMP and TEST)
-- labels and jump instructions (JMP and Jcc)
-- difference between signed and unsigned jumps
-- branchless instructions (CMOVcc and SETcc)
-- additional loop-control instructions (LOOP, LOOPE, LOOPNE)
+- PREREQUISITES : NONE

 ### Memory